menu

 Operational objectives/Target skills

-• To manage a team as part of the development of a fashion or luxury company
+• Manage the development process of a fashion collection or product

 Teaching methods employed